TRAFFIC DIVERSION ENFORCEMENT

 A few common scenarios are as follows:

-At E-Enforce™, we understand these illegal tactics and have developed E-Triad systems that enable brands to quickly and efficiently eradicate these offenders.
+At eEnforce™, we understand these illegal tactics and have developed enforcement systems that enable brands to quickly and efficiently eradicate these offenders.
 Our technology solutions go far beyond finding large volumes of raw brand mentions and then asking attorneys to scan through them.
-Instead, we have developed specialized technology, couple with trained analyst review, that produces list of probable infringement events that can be cost-effectively reviewed by a licensed attorney.
+Instead, we have developed specialized technology, couple with trained analyst reviews, that produces a list of probable infringement events that can be cost-effectively reviewed by a licensed attorney.